sauercrowd/swt-demo/README.md

-# Flask redis note app
+# Flask Redis note app

-An app which I created to demonstrate docker swarm capabilities.
+A simple app which I created to demonstrate docker swarm capabilities.

-The flask app is stateless, which means it could be horizontally scaled with ease.
+The flask app is stateless, which means it could be horizontally scaled without any issues.

 ## App Demo

 ![](./demo.gif)

+It displays the hostname of the machine in the browser (`jonas` in this case), to make it more visible if different machines/containers are used.

 ## Steps for Docker Swarm demonstration